soulmachines/smandroidjava/README.md

 **Add the maven repository**

-To import the library into your own project, add the following entries to the `app/build.gradle` file and remember to replace with your provided keys
+To import the library into your own project, add the following entries to the `app/build.gradle` file.

 ```
  repositories {